 The barren headland is a spectacular spot for watching the sunset.

-The lighthouse is one of the most powerful in Portugal and can be seen up to 50 km out to sea.
+The lighthouse is one of the most powerful in Portugal and can be seen up to 50 kilometres out to sea.

-The small, sleepy town of Sagres looks a little ramshackled, but there are some decent laid-back cafés and traditional Portuguese restaurants, which offer food at much more reasonable prices than the restaurants in the larger resorts along the Algarve.
+The small, sleepy town of Sagres looks a little ramshackled, but there are some decent cafés and traditional Portuguese restaurants, offering food at much more reasonable prices than restaurants in larger resorts along the Algarve.